TomographicImaging/iDVC/docs/source/dvc_steps.rst

 You can also set a rotation of the subvolumes in degrees, relative to any of the three axes.

 You may choose to **erode** the mask.
-Without doing this, although all of the points will lie within the mask, areas of some of the subvolumes may lie outside of this.
+Without doing this, although all of the points will lie within the mask, parts of some of the subvolumes may lie outside of the mask.
 Eroding the mask will help to ensure the entirety of all of the subvolume regions lies within the mask.
 Be aware that this is quite a time consuming process.
 You may also adjust the multiplier on the erosion, which will change how heavily this erosion process takes place – you may decrease the multiplier if it does not matter to you if some subvolumes are partially outside of the mask.